 Smoking

-Smoking a suitable preparation can produce effects like those of N,N-DMT, though the subjective experience of smoking Phalaris extract is said to resemble more to that of 5-MeO-DMT than DMT.
+Smoking a suitable preparation can produce effects like those of N,N-DMT.
+However, the subjective experience of smoking Phalaris extract resembles that of 5-MeO-DMT more than DMT.

-It’s interesting to note that some people do report that smoking the leaves in their natural form is psychoactive.
-For example, one person took 7 puffs from a Phalaris cigarette, which he prepared from 4 long leaves.
+Interestingly, some people report that smoking the leaves naturally is psychoactive.
+For example, one person took seven puffs from a Phalaris cigarette, which he had prepared from 4 long leaves.
 He writes:

 After my second toke my balance was slightly off and I felt abnormally heavy, like after smoking good cannabis […] I felt gravity in a different and pleasant way.
 A nice soft swirling sensation filled my brain.
 I became more aware of colors and sounds, but felt euphoric and relaxed […] As I laid under the stars I felt gravity pull me in a soothing way.
 I felt very connected to the earth and I swear I could feel the Earth’s rotation.
 I could feel the connection between body and ground, and so aware of it I was that I could feel the deep hum and rotation of Earth.
 It was all pleasant.